“If you are going to do something, do it right.”

 In particular, I enjoy working with specific areas of the travel and tourism or hospitality industry –

-destinations which includes vineyards and wineries, food and beverages.
+destinations which includes, attractions, wineries and craft breweries.
 Photography is a key element in each of these industries; I appreciate the subtle nuance photography plays in each.

 What kind of work did you do before you got into this?